Indie publishers make up 36% of the e-book market *authorearnings.com October 2016

 Publishing books have never been easier.
 People will tell you it’s because the gatekeepers are gone, but that’s not true.
 All the gatekeepers are still there.
 It’s just that now there are new gates.
 And they are unguarded.

-I’ve been self-publishing for eight months.
+I’ve been self-publishing for over a year.
 Here are some of the biggest lessons I’ve learned so far.

 Write every day, no matter what.